-Points Type of Financing % of total development costs at time of application Tax Credit Equity Investment, Permanent Financing, or Significant Financial Donation 5 Investor in Low Income Housing Tax Credits, New Market Tax N/A Credits, Historic Tax Credits, or other similar tax credit programs.
-5 Permanent financing (financing term of a minimum of 120 months) 5% or more Up to 5 Financial donation to the project development costs equal to the greater of \$10,000 or 1% of the total development costs shall receive 5 points.
-N/A Financial donations to the project development that do not meet the dollar value for the 5 points may receive points as a calculated interpolation and must be at least \$5,000 (example below).
-N/A Interim Financing 3 Intermediate or short-term financing to the project (construction loan, bridge loan, line of credit, or letter of credit).
-The line of credit cannot be for operating support of the sponsor.
+Points Type of Financing % of total development costs at time of application 4 Investor in Low Income Housing Tax Credits, New Market Tax Credits, Historic Tax Credits, or other similar tax credit programs.
+N/A 4 Permanent financing (financing term of a minimum of 120 months) 5% or more 3 Intermediate or short-term financing to the project (construction loan, bridge loan, line of credit, or letter of credit).
+The line of credit cannot be for operating support of the sponsor and may not be an existing line of credit.
+N/A 1 Utilizing a FHLBank Indianapolis CIP Advance or Letter of Credit product for construction and/or permanent financing will receive an additional point.
+N/A 3 Financial donation to the project development costs equal to the greater of \$10,000 or 1% of the total development costs.
 N/A